human-re/GCC/README.md

-# aline MCP Server
+# Aline MCP Server

 **Shared AI memory; everyone knows everything in teams**

-aline maintains a persistent memory layer for you and your team.
-Your context keeps across sessions, models, and teammates.
+Aline maintains a persistent memory layer for you and your team, your agent context stays consistent across sessions, models, and teammates.

-When you push to a shared workspace (e.g., GitHub), it attaches the relevant context so others can pick up your work seamlessly.
+It automatically commits your progress as you interact with the agent, and syncs that context when you push to GitHub, so others can see the history and pick up your work seamlessly.

-All memory stays local until you choose to share it, with full privacy protection.
+All memory stays local until you choose to share it, and any shared context is fully privacy-protected.

 ---